devinstincts/couchdb-crud-rest-node-express-nano-ts/README.md

 * Perform CRUD operations in the same order and test the results

 ## Built With
+* [CouchDB](http://couchdb.apache.org/) - NoSQL document oriented database which is an AP(Highly Available and Partition tolerant) system with eventual consistency
 * [Node](https://nodejs.org/en/) - Java Script runtime
 * [npm](https://www.npmjs.com/) - Package Manager for Node
 * [Typescript](https://www.typescriptlang.org/) - A superset of JavaScript